Graduate Certificate in Cybersecurity

 2. Characterize the security profile of different types of networks

 3. Analyze and use classical and public key cryptography algorithms

 4. Secure a system from different kinds of attacks

 5. Analyze security of a cybersystem and perform risk assessment

 6. Discuss legal and ethical issues relating to cybersecurity.

 CSCI 614 Advanced Operating Systems

 CSCI 641 Adanced Cybersecurity

-2. An official transcript of the baccalaureate degree and all other undergraduate or graduate work from accredited colleges and universities.
+2. Submission of an official transcript of the baccalaureate degree and all other undergraduate or graduate work directly from each accredited college and university.
 Students admitted to the program are normally expected to have an undergraduate grade point average of 3.0.
-With the approval of the joint program admissions committee, students whose grade point average is less than 3.0 may be permitted to take up to 6 credit hours of courses in a non-degree-seeking status and then apply for admission after successful completion of these courses.
+With the approval of the joint program admissions committee, students whose grade point average is less than 3.0 may be permitted to take up to 6 credit hours of courses in a non-degree-seeking status and then re-apply for admission after successful completion of these courses.

-5. Competency, demonstrated through courseswork, approved work experience, or a program-administrated competency exam, in the areas of basic Computer Architecture, Object-oriented Programming, Discrete Mathematics, and Data Structures.
+Prospective students must be able to demonstrate program competency through coursework, approved work experience, or a program administered exam, in the areas of basic Computer Architecture, Object-oriented Programming, Discrete Mathematics, and Data Stuctures.